Anti-Nebraska movement: History

 Most in the anti-Nebraska movement considered the Kansas–Nebraska Act to be a unilateral pro-Southern revision to the supposedly final Compromise of 1850, and a nefarious violation of the terms of the Missouri Compromise.
 Many were deeply alarmed by the prospect of new slave states being established in northern areas formerly reserved for free white settlers.
 The issue of not extending slavery into new areas was different from the issue of abolishing slavery in areas where it already existed, and only a minority of Kansas-Nebraska act opponents were abolitionists in the strict sense.

 The first prominent public manifestation of opposition to the act was the Appeal of the Independent Democrats in January 1854.
 This was followed by locally organized "anti-Nebraska" meetings in many parts of the United States.
-Supporters included members of the Free Soil Party, Conscience Whigs, and anti-slavery-extension Democrats.
+Supporters included members of the Free Soil Party, Conscience Whigs, and anti-slavery Democrats.
 Some were seeking to organize a new political party devoted to anti-slavery-extension principles, while others did not intend to repudiate their existing political affiliations, but merely wished to ally with those of diverse political views on the single issue of opposing the Kansas-Nebraska Act.